-The CMA Case Management Agency (CMA) shall conduct a Level of Care Evaluation and Determination to redetermine or confirm a child's or youth's eligibility ly for the HCBS-CHRP waiver, must be conducted at a minimum, every twelve (12) months.
+A. The CMA Case Management Agency (CMA) shall conduct a Level of Care Evaluation and Determination to redetermine or confirm a Client's child's or youth's eligibility ly for the HCBS-CHRP waiver, must be conducted at a minimum, every twelve (12) months.

-The CMA shall conduct A a reassessment Comprehensive Assessment of needs to redetermine or confirm a child's's or youth's eligibility menths for the HCBS-CHRP individual needs, Program waiver must be conducted, at a minimum, every twelve (12) months and the following shall be renewed/revised and submitted to the county department CHRP waiver administrator no later than one (1) month prior to the expiration of the previous/current ULTC 100.2 verification form:

-The CMA shall verify that the child or youth's remains continued Medicaid Eligible ility at a minimum, every twelve (12) months.

-- A. Individualized Plan

-- B. Copy of the Level of Need worksheet

-- C. Copy of the ULTC 100.2

-- D. The county department CHRP waiver administrator shall submit a copy of the Individualized Plan to the CDHS CHRP waiver administrator.
+- B. The CMA shall conduct A a reassessment Comprehensive Assessment of needs to redetermine or confirm a Client's child's or youth's eligibility months for the HCBS-CHRP individual needs, Program waiver must be conducted, at a minimum, every twelve (12) months, and the following shall be renewed/revised and submitted to the county department CHRP waiver administrator no later than one (1) month prior to the expiration of the previous/current ULTC 100.2 verification form: - A.C.
+The CMA shall verify that the child or youth's remains continued Medicaid Eligible ility at a minimum, every twelve (12) months. - A. Individualized Plan - B. Copy of the Level of Need worksheet - C. Copy of the ULTC 100.2 - D. The county department CHRP waiver administrator shall submit a copy of the Individualized Plan to the CDHS CHRP waiver administrator.